 J. T.: And we also wanted the spirit of Kari to be present in this model.
 It was a quest for balance.
-Kari is one of the greatest master watchmakers but he is also a humble and modest person and his personality is reflected in the dial.
+Kari is one of the greatest master watchmakers but he is also a humble and modest person, and his personality is reflected in the dial.

 Can we expect more stories like this in the future?

-K. V.: (laughs) We’ll have to see what it is...
+K. V.: [Laughs] We’ll have to see what it is...
 We have to concentrate on our business now, but if something that interesting came up again, I wouldn’t say no.

-Julien Tornare, do you plan to extend your collaborations?
+Julien Tornare, are you planning more collaborations?